alonsd/iOS-Movies/README.md

 <img src="https://github.com/alonsd/MoviesPersistancy/blob/master/MovieDetailsVC.png" width="300"/>           <img src="https://github.com/alonsd/MoviesPersistancy/blob/master/MoviesTableview.png" width="300"/>

-## Parsing JSON data to list and saving them to IOS local Persistency.
+## Parsing JSON data to list and saving them to IOS local Database.

-This app demonstrates JSON parsing from API of movies into an IOS Tableview.The data is immediately stored into Core Data persistency and can be viewed without internet.
+This app demonstrates JSON parsing from API of movies into an IOS Tableview.The data is immediately stored into Core Data DB and can be viewed without internet.

 This project introduces a Tableview extension for cell customising and MVC architecture.